yerayafonso/eldritch-backend/docs/backend-specs.md

 - Show results: Display the correct answer and highlight who got it right/wrong.
 - Refresh Stats: Update the "Live Accuracy" display for each player using correctAnswers and totalQuestions.
 - Wait: Display the results for a few seconds before the next roundStarted event arrives.

 ---

+### clientReadyForNextRound

+**direction**: client to server
+**trigger**: the host player signals readiness to proceed after seeing a roundResult, specifically after each round result display and after a stage transition (isNextStage: true).
+**payload**: none, roomCode and userId are read from socket.data.
+**server side effects**:

+- Check room.waitingForHostReady is true.
+- Unset the flag.
+- Call startNextRound(io, code).
+- Emits in response: roundStarted to the room (via startNextRound).

+---